radar/guides/ember.md

   LOG_VIEW_LOOKUPS: true
 ```

 These will show us a lot more information in our console, which will tell us what Ember's doing during a request.

+(*Future versions of Ember will also have a `LOG_RESOLVER` option, which gives us even more information.
+My [issue](https://github.com/emberjs/ember.js/issues/4654) posted about that resulted in [a PR](https://github.com/emberjs/ember.js/issues/4655) to add this option in.
+This option is extremely useful for tracking down the correct names of things in more complicated apps.*)

 If we refresh the page now, we'll see this on our console:

 ![Ember Transitions](/ember/ember_transitions.png)